 Acne scar treatment depends on the type of acne scarring present.
 There are multiple treatments with varying effectiveness, but the best depends on the kind of scarring.
-We have combinations of treatments including laser scar removal, TCA cross, subcision, dermal filler & radiofrequency resurfacing.
+We have combinations of treatments including laser acne scar removal, TCA cross, subcision, dermal filler & radiofrequency resurfacing.
 Lasers for acne scars include resurfacing with Erbium laser or CO2 lasers for lighter skin types and Pico laser for Asian and darker skin types. .
-Often radiofrequency treatment such as Secret RF, Infini and eMatrix are lumped under lasers for acne scars.
-However, these are not lasers.
+Often radiofrequency treatment such as Secret RF, Infini and eMatrix are included under lasers for acne scars.

 List of Acne Scar Removal Options.

 1. Laser treatment for acne scars.
 Fractional CO2 laser resurfacing and Erbium laser, Picosure laser for darker skin types.

 2. Radio-frequency (RF) for acne scar removal– Secret RF and Infini combine radiofrequency with skin needling and has mostly surpassed the eMatrix. eMatrix, however, is especially useful for young scars with residual acne.